Contents | Start | End | Previous: Chapter 21: Making Your Books Accessible | Next: Chapter 23: Formatting For Print

 Lexicons allow you to use phonetic alphabets, or ‘aliases’ (sounds-like).
 Unless you’re a wizard at phonetics, you’ll probably just want to use aliases to clarify pronunciations or expand abbreviations.
 Note that different speech engines and voices will pronounce words differently, just to make life more interesting.
 If you need to support different phonetic alphabets, you can specify multiple alphabets and phonemes for each entry in your lexicon, and then select the alphabets that will be used for the current speech profile via the Lexicon alphabets profile property.

-You can also specify pronunciations where difficult words occur, by marking up content with Alias and Phoneme properties as described above.
+You can also specify pronunciations where difficult words occur, or when the context isn’t clear, by marking up content with Alias and Phoneme properties as described above.

 Specify which lexicons will be used in your speech profile using tags in the lexicon documents and in the speech profile.
 Jutoh will generate the required lexicons as PLS files, or, if you check Inline pronunciations, Jutoh will use the lexicons to replace text before the speech is generated, so that separate lexicon files are not required.
 Please note that for text-to-speech, currently Jutoh only supports inline pronunciations, and does not load generated lexicon files.